Faithaigo/design-patterns/decoratorPatterns/README.md

-Processing orders can involve several dynamically added steps.
-For example, when processing a standard order, additional functionalities can be applied: a discount is applied, sales tax is calculated and added, and shipping costs and options like express shipping are included.
+Processing orders can involve several  steps.
+For example, when processing a standard order, additional rates can be applied: a discount is applied, sales tax is calculated and added, and shipping costs and options like express shipping are included.